Sun-Mountain/GenConCal/backend/doc/testing.md

             // Using the builder function we defined earlier, we can set mock responses via the mutable reference in the
             // closure before the mock service gets wrapped in a mutex - no locking necessary! let player_service = domain::player::test_util::MockPlayerService::build_locked(|svc| {
-                // We can use the FakeImplementation property to set the mock return value svc.new_player_response.set_returned_result(Ok(5));
+                // We can use the FakeImpl property to set the mock return value svc.new_player_response.set_returned_result(Ok(5));
             });